 We talk about a lot of things to do to bring your “A” Game to the audition room in my class at SWOSU Band camp.
 For those that have not been (and to remind those who have) here are some practice basics that might be helpful in the big final push for a performance, jury, or audition.

 1. Work on fundamental issues in your warm up.
-Five to fifteen minutes spent working on tone production, fundamental positions, posture, breathing, articulation – both correct technique and speed, can work wonders.
+Five to fifteen minutes spent working on tone production, fundamental positions, posture, breathing, bow hold and bow stroke, articulation – both correct technique and speed, can work wonders.
 Brass players need to work flexibility studies.
 Everyone needs scales, at least some every day.. .
 I always had to work a lot on tone and flexibility because those were my biggest problems.
 Others might have to work scales and other figure speed exercises more.
+It is impossible to have a tone that is too good.
 A few minutes concentrating on your “worst thing” in warm up can pay off through the entire practice session.
 If you are not sure what your worst thing is, ask your teacher.
 Keep the warmup period short unless there is a big issue that is holding you back.

 3. Spend some time running longer passages focusing on tone and musical expression.
 Some suggest that you go back and forth between small practice and large.
 I think this is a good idea.
 Since most auditions are cuts, pick some cuts and practice playing them without stopping.
 You can to this with an entire etude etc. Since there are cuts in all-state auditions in Oklahoma you should practice cuts.
 When you are doing this you keep going no matter what as you will in an audition.
 It would be silly to stop after a mistake, work on it for a bit, and then take up playing the piece from there.
 So when you are practicing a run-through of piece you should do it audition style.
 People who make all-state make some mistakes.
 So you need to practice staying on task when there is a mistake.
 If you run a section several times you will have a better idea of which places need the practice.
 So go back and circle the places you missed and practice them separately.
 Again,alternating between micro sections and macro runs can be highly effective.